ngpinjie/cpd-automation-scripts/README.md

 ```

 ## Contributing
-Feel free to open issues or submit pull requests with improvements and enhancements.
+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.